Talia al Ghul: DC Rebirth

-During DC Rebirth, Talia al Ghul shows up for her son, Damian Wayne's birthday and warns him of Ra's al Ghul plot to send the Demon's Fist against Damian and the Teen Titans in a plan to assassinate them to prove their worth to the Demon's Head.
+During DC Rebirth, Talia al Ghul shows up for her son, Damian Wayne's birthday and warns him of Ra's al Ghul's plot to send the Demon's Fist against Damian and the Teen Titans in a plan to assassinate them to prove their worth to the Demon's Head.
 These targets will later become Damian's Teen Titans teammates after he saves them and makes them aware of the Fist and their plans.

 Shadow War

-After observing how happy both of his daughter and grandson are while living a peaceful life without killing, the now reformed Ra's al Ghul decides that he wants to turn himself in to the authority to atone for all the crimes he committed as well as publicly share all the secrets he kept hidden over the centuries, this decision has sparked a huge interest in both the superhero community and the villain community due the amount of knowledge the immortal Demon's Head has about the world, so all eyes were on him during a press conference he held before his incarceration.
-However, as soon as the conference started, Ra's was immediately shot by a sniper wearing a Deathstroke-looking costume, who also threw a bomb that turned his body to ashes to insure that there would be nothing left of him that can be resurrected through the Lazarus Pit.

-This incident has deeply hurt both Damian and his mother, Talia, who had to watch her father get murdered even though he finally made the right choice for the first time in his life and was willing to turn a new leaf for his family's sake.
-In her grief, she gathered all the members of the League of Assassins and put a hit on Deathstroke as well as all of his associates in revenge for killing her father.
-On the other hand, Damian has teamed-up with his father, who wasn't fully convinced that it was the real Deathstroke that killed Ra's al Ghul, to investigate the murder and find out who was really behind it.

-This event concludes with a war between The League of Assassins and Deathstroke Inc, which ends with Talia killing Slade in a one-on-one battle, but shortly afterward the Deathstroke imposter reveals himself to be Geo-Force, who plotted this whole war in hope of having both Slade and Talia killing each other.
-Damian and Bruce arrive shortly soon and help Talia defeat Geo-Force, with Damian managing to convince his mother to not kill Geo-Force afterward because his grandfather believed that their family could be better than this.
+After a change of heart watching Talia and Damian lead a life without killing,a reformed Ra's al Ghul decides to atone for his crimes by turning himself to authorities and revealing his secrets publicly, garnering the attention of both the superhero and villain community.
+While delivering a press conference, however, Ra's is shot dead by a sniper resembling Deathstroke and is turned to ash to ensure he could not be resurrected.
+Angered at the turn of events, Talia gathers the League of Shadows and puts a hit on Deathstroke and his iteration Secret Society of Super-Villains in retaliation.
+The feud between the League of Shadows and the Secret Society of Super-Villains concludes after a one-on-one battle ends with Talia killing Deathstroke but the imposter reveals himself to be Geo-Force, who plotted the war in hope of having both Slade and Talia killing each other.
+Damian and Bruce arrive shortly soon and help Talia defeat Geo-Force, with Damian managing to convince his mother to not kill Geo-Force afterward because his grandfather believed that their family be better.